 As soon as we leave the sealed road, we leave civilization.
 When on tour with us this also means no more toilets until we arrive in our camp or return to Rum village.
 If you need to mind your ‘business’, you leave for a moment and find yourself a suitable place, a ‘toilet with a view’.
 We Bedouin use water for cleaning, and most western people use toilet paper.
 Both are fine with us.
 Just don’t forget to take care of your toilet paper.
 Burn it or bring it back and put it in the waste bag.

 Practice the do's and don'ts

 For sure, these do’s and don’ts are doable for you.
-So have a look at our tour pages.
-Find out which one fits your wishes best.
+So have a look at our tours page, and find out which one fits your wishes best.
 And come and practice the do’s and don’ts with us.
 Let’s have a marvelous and unforgettable time here in our desert!